right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 You have to resist the urges to talk her out of her mood.
 Resist the urge to defend yourself.
 While she is mad at you, nothing can change her mind except talking about it.
 As she talks, it's as if she's taking baby steps out of a hole in the ground.
 She will talk herself out of her own bad moods most of the time if you are a good listener.
 Wait a day or two to defend yourself.
 Oftentimes, she WILL apologize for what she said if you are a good listener.

 Make sure she feels like you are protecting her and you want her to feel safe.
-ALWAYS take her side when she's pissed off about something other than you.
+ALWAYS take her side when she's pissed off about something other than you.## JEALOUSY AND INSECURITY

----

-# CHASE HUGHES

-## JEALOUSY AND INSECURITY

 You will feel it at all kinds of weird and inexplicable times.
 Some guys feel it if she has guy friends who call her a lot.
 Some men feel it when she goes to the bar or club without them.
 It happens to the best of us.
 It's happened to me.